diku-dk/futhark/docs/man/futhark-test.rst

 --exclude=tag

   Do not run test cases that contain the given tag.
-Cases marked with "disable" are ignored by default, as are cases marked "no_foo", where *foo* is the backend used.
+Cases marked with "notest", "disable", or "no_foo" (where *foo* is the backend used) are ignored by default.

 -i
   Test with the interpreter.